wevanshomelab/gke-cluster/README.md

 # Description
-This is a homelab setup for getting a local k8s environment up and running, utilizing argocd and the ingress-nginx controller
+This is a project for getting a homelab K8s cluster set up in Google Cloud Services.

 # Dependencies
 - git